How to use the Decision aids outcome editor

 - Some recommendations and supporting evidence summaries may be less prone to shared decision making with patients - e.g. more techchical, directed to clinicians alone, or informing a system-level decision making.

 - In such instances, you may want to altogether hide the corresponding decision aid.
-The Hiding/Showing decision aids in published guidelines is a upcoming feature expected in beginning of april 2017.
+If so you can use the Hiding/Showing decision aids to do that.

 - The outcomes are displayed in the same order in the decision aids as in the evidence summary.